eternalodball/insbrute/README.md

 # What's this :-
-This is the simplest python script for bruteforcing web logins using selenium and webdriver ,you can use this script to create one for your own site , i have mentioned all functions in it and it's super easy to read..
+This is the simplest python script for bruteforcing web logins using selenium , you can use this script to create one for your own site , i have mentioned all functions in it and it's easy to read..

 # Usage :-